mesos/logstash/README.md

 ## <a name="gui"></a> GUI

-The scheduler will by default start with a GUI enabled.
-You can disable this by setting the system property `mesos.logstash.noUI=true`.

 The GUI allows you to monitor the health of the cluster, see what is currently streaming and which nodes have executors deployed.

+The GUI is available whenever the scheduler is running.
+It can be accessed using HTTP through port `9092` on the mesos slave where the scheduler is running.

 ## REST API